damarindra/Dolanan/README.md

     - Visual Studio, open your MonoGame project, it will automatically create sln
     - Rider, create a new sln, add reference to `MyProject.csproj`
 3. Clone this project, what you need is only `Dolanan` project.
 Other than that, is just example how to use Dolanan and Cross Platform.
-4. Add reference to Dolanan, and you can use create a game with Dolanan Library.
+4. Add reference to Dolanan.csproj, and you can use it to create a game with Dolanan Library.
+5. add content from Dolanan as reference.
+6. If you confused how to do this, just look at DolananSample.csproj (your main game code) or Platform_WinDX.csproj (for multiplatform)

 ## Project Details